-For some architects, a parti is the first part of their design process.
+For some designers, a parti is the first part of their design process.
 It helps them organise their thoughts and keeps them from feeling stuck.
 The narrative can discuss something general down to something specific.
 You can follow a theme.
 Don’t forget to include the client’s personal design requests too.

 Sometimes, doing something unique or out of the ordinary drives us to our success.
 Take a leap of faith.
 Make bold decisions, innovate ideas, or simply look at things or ideas from a new perspective.
 Small things like rethinking the purpose of building materials, reimagining how things look, and reinventing the way we build can go far.
 You don’t always need to build structures that defy gravity to succeed.

-Architects use a family of details to make a solid structure.
+Designers use a family of details to make a solid structure.
 These elements come together and make it coherent.
 People often attach themselves to the small details too.
 Your design is great if it engages your target.